-Moonlighter has a nice narrative component that raises the stakes, while simultaneously differentiating itself from the pack of other farming/life simulators.
+Moonlighter has an excellent narrative component that raises the stakes while simultaneously differentiating itself from the pack of other farming/life simulators.

 You play as Will, a charming enough shopkeeper that tends to his wares during the day.
-However, at night he succumbs to his innermost desire to transform into an adventuring hero.
+However, he succumbs to his innermost desire to transform into an adventuring hero at night.

 This little plot point provides motivation for the game’s management/adventure interplay.
-For example, you need to manage your store well so you can afford a better weapon, which will enable you to progress further into a dungeon, which will in turn provide you with more interesting wares to sell in your store.
+For example, you need to manage your store well to afford a better weapon, which will enable you to progress further into a dungeon, which will, in turn, provide you with more interesting wares to sell in your store.
 It is an elegant loop that is addictive and rewarding.

 Platforms: PS4, Switch, iOS, Linux, Mac OS, plus PC and Xbox via Game Pass.

 Mix two parts Zelda with one part Stardew Valley and have yourself a delicious little fondant of Yonder: The Cloud Catcher Chronicles.
 The atmosphere and world lean harder into the Zelda vibe, which is not bad.
 Put simply; the game is a pleasure to behold.

 As you journey through the open world collecting supplies and magical creatures, you will witness the seasons change in a grand fashion.
 The day/night cycle is also a key component of the game, with specific times being best for certain activities.
 Speaking of which, farming, fishing, and crafting all play an important role in the game.

 It should be noted that Yonder’s management component is on the lighter side, and socialising isn’t really what the game is focused on.
 However, Stardew Valley fans that particularly loved the calming atmosphere and interactions with nature should take a look.